-The Developer may close one or more Segments of the Managed Lanes between 10 pm and 6:00 am the following day on Monday through Thursday, 12:00 midnight on Friday through 8:00 am on Saturday, and 12:00 midnight on Saturday though 8:00 am on Sunday provided that the General Purpose Lanes are not closed due to Developer action.
+The Developer may close the Managed Lanes between 10:00 pm and 6:00 am the following day on Monday through Thursday, 12:00 midnight on Friday through 8:00 am on Saturday, and 12:00 midnight on Saturday though 8:00 am on Sunday provided that the General Purpose Lanes are not closed due to Developer action.
 Such closures will be deemed not to be reductions in lane availability.

-If lane availability during Periods C and D as reported each month exceeds the minimum lane availability, then the hours of lane availability provided above the minimum requirement may be accumulated and spent during Renewal Work, subject to the overall lane availability percentages at any time remaining at or above the percentages stated in Table 18-2A, and adherence to the other requirements set forth in Section 18.5.1.
+If lane availability during Period C and Period D as reported each month exceeds the minimum lane availability, then the hours of lane availability provided above the minimum requirement may be accumulated and spent during Renewal Work, subject to the overall lane availability percentages at any time remaining at or above the percentages stated in Table 18-2A, and adherence to the other requirements set forth in Section 18.5.1.